Swedish-Wiking/python_executor/README.md

 # Python Executor

-Enables drop-handler on `.py` files as well as edit with VS Code on normal file open action.
+Enables drophandler on `.py` files as well as edit with VS Code on normal file open action.

 ## Installation